Kushpatel49/optiCERTIFICATE/README.md

 4. **Currency Rates:** Update exchange rates regularly for accurate conversions.

-5. **Data Backup:** The app doesn't save data automatically.
-Generate the certificate before closing the browser.
+5. **Data Storage:** Certificates are persisted when a database is configured (SQLite/Supabase).
+If the database layer is unavailable, data remains session-scoped.

 ## 📄 Output Format